Shinpeim/ruby_php_session/README.md

     # initialize
     option = {
         :internal_encoding => "UTF-8",  # value will be decoded as UTF-8
-        :external_encoding => "EUC-JP", # encoding of sesion file is ECU-JP :encoding_option   => {:undef => :replace} # passed to String#encode
+        :external_encoding => "EUC-JP", # encoding of sesion file is EUC-JP :encoding_option   => {:undef => :replace} # passed to String#encode
     }
     # option's default values are